-Once you try turrón you’ll be loading your suitcase with bars of it to bring back home, hopefully to share with friends and family.
+Once you try turrón you’ll be loading your suitcase with bars of it to bring back home, hopefully, to share with friends and family.
 Or maybe not.

-Although only 1,000 villagers still reside in La Alberca, that doesn’t mean you won’t find a memorable place to eat.
+Although only 1,000 villagers still live in La Alberca, that doesn’t mean you won’t find a memorable place to eat.
 The sprawling Hotel Doña Teresa operates three great restaurants throughout the town, El Castillo, La Catedral and La Abuela Carmen.

 The Horno de Lena near the town square is also a worthwhile place.
 Being the gregarious and generous Spaniards they are, don’t be surprised if you find yourself invited to dinner by one of the proud locals.